 The United States currently has a glut of natural gas as a result of new technologies that extract gas from shale.
-This abundance of natural gas has kept prices low and has some companies willing to invest billions of dollars to build liquefied natural gas export facilities that will allow United States natural gas to be shipped to Asian markets where prices are higher.
+This abundance of natural gas has kept prices low and has some companies willing to invest billions of dollars to build liquefied natural gas export facilities that will allow United States natural gas to be shipped to Asian and European markets where prices are higher.

 Well Depletion and Closure

-Eventually the yield of the well will decline so much that the income from the gas is less than the expenses required to maintain the well.
+Eventually the yield of a well will decline so much that the income from the gas is less than the expenses required to maintain the well.
 At that point the well will be closed.
 Sometimes depleted wells are sealed and other times they are turned over to the property owner who may have a use for the small amount of gas that still flows.

 The Useful Life of a Well

 Horizontal drilling and hydraulic fracturing have been used to produce natural gas from shale for less than a decade in most parts of the United States.
 However, some general statements can be made about the productive life of a typical well.
-As described above, these wells will yield at a rapid rate immediately after drilling and the yield will decline rapidly during the first year and then more slowly over time.
+As described above, these wells will yield at a rapid rate immediately after drilling, and the yield will decline rapidly during the first year and then more slowly over time.

 The yield during the first month after completion will reveal how valuable the well will be.
 Lower yield wells produce one to two million cubic feet per day.
 Many wells yield between three and five million cubic feet per day, but gigantic wells could produce as much as twenty million cubic feet per day.
-The more the well yields in the first month the more valuable it will be over time.
+The more the well yields in the first month, the more valuable it generally will be over time.

 New Gas from Future Technologies?

 Current technologies are recovering a very small percentage of the natural gas that is held in the rocks.
-During the next twenty to thirty years new methods for extracting gas from the Earth could be developed.
+During the next twenty to thirty years, new methods for extracting gas from the Earth could be developed.
 It is possible that these new methods could be used to rework existing wells and renew their productivity.
 Only time will tell.

 Author: Hobart M. King, Ph.D.